rust-minidump/rust-minidump/minidump-stackwalk/README.md

 Provide a briefer --human report.

 Only provides the top-level summary and a backtrace of the crashing thread.

+### `--recover-function-args`
+Heuristically recover function arguments

+This is an experimental feature, which currently only shows up in --human output.

 ### `-h, --help`
 Prints help information